linuxserver/docker-wireguard/README.md

 To add more peers/clients later on, you increment the `PEERS` environment variable or add more elements to the list and recreate the container.

-To display the QR codes of active peers again, you can use the following command and list the peer numbers as arguments: `docker exec -it wireguard /app/show-peer 1 4 5` or `docker exec -it wireguard /app/show-peer myPC myPhone myTablet` (Keep in mind that the QR codes are also stored as PNGs in the config folder).
+To display active peers QR codes again, you can use the following command and list the peer numbers as arguments: `docker exec -it wireguard /app/show-peer-QR-code 1 4 5` or `docker exec -it wireguard /app/show-peer-QR-code myPC myPhone myTablet` (Keep in mind that the QR codes are also stored as PNGs in the config folder).

+To display active peers configurations, you can use the following command and list the peer numbers as arguments: `docker exec -it wireguard /app/show-peer-configuration 1 4 5` or `docker exec -it wireguard /app/show-peer-configuration myPC myPhone myTablet`.

 The templates used for server and peer confs are saved under `/config/templates`.
 Advanced users can modify these templates and force conf generation by deleting `/config/wg0.conf` and restarting the container.